aimhubio/aim/README.md

 Use `track` function anywhere with any framework to track the metrics.
 Metrics with the same `name` or `namespace` will be collected and rendered together.

 ## Searching Experiments
-Aim enables rich search capabilities to search experiments.
+[AimQL](https://github.com/aimhubio/aim/wiki/Aim-Query-Language) enables rich search capabilities to search experiments.
 Here are the ways you can search on Aim:

 - **Search by experiment name** - `experiment == {name}`